 Finnish phone app finds reindeer, helps to avoid road kill

 In this July 13, 2009 photo, reindeers walk across the road in Suomussalmi, Finland.
-There's good news for Rudolph and his friends _ an app is helping officials reduce the number of reindeer killed in traffic accidents in Finland.
+Therea sA A s good news for Rudolph and his friends _ an app is helping officials reduce the number of reindeer killed in traffic accidents in Finland.

 Comments